bansalsparsh/Document-Based-Question-Answering-System/README.md

 - FAISS (Facebook AI Similarity Search)
 - Google Generative AI (Gemini Pro for embeddings and response generation)
 - Streamlit (for building the web interface)
-- PyMuPDF (for PDF text extraction)
+- Pyngrok (for creating public URL)

 ## How It Works